southwolf/tasks_rails/README.md

 # Tasks in Rails

-A simple tasks CRUD api server, written in Ruby on Rails
+A simple tasks CRUD api server providing both RESTful and GraphQL API, written in Ruby on Rails

 ## Architecture